Epic Blog

 On these good weather flying days we often hear the flight to camp, by itself, was “already worth the trip.”
 If you had a bumpy flight, you’re probably happy just standing on firm ground.
 Either way, the scenic flight is absolutely unforgettable.
 And besides, you’re at camp now… it’s time break out your fly rod and catch a salmon!

-Posted in Photo, SAFARI
+Posted in All Posts, Photo, SAFARI